sisinflab/recommenders/README.md

 - timeSVD (adapted for top@N recommendation)
 - TimePOP - Temporal Popularity baseline

-If you find these implementation useful for your research please cite:
+If you find these implementations useful for your research please cite:

 > @article{DBLP:journals/corr/abs-1807-04204,
 >   author    = {Vito Walter Anelli and